gicentre/elm-vegalite/docs/changeNotes.md

 point [ maShape symSquare ]
 ```

-you can provide a [Vegalite named parameter](https://vega.github.io/vega-lite/docs/parameter.html) that evaluates to an appropriate value instead:
+you can provide a [Vega-Lite named parameter](https://vega.github.io/vega-lite/docs/parameter.html) that evaluates to an appropriate value instead:

 ```elm
 point [ maShape (symExpr "myParam") ]